cloudmesh/classes/docs/source/i524/technologies.rst

      way that does not have to change because the data is stored in another format or a different data-store. :cite:`www-blaze`

+389. Apache Arrow

+     Apache arrow allows execution engines to utilize what is known as Single Input multiple data (SIMD).  :cite:`www-arrow`   This SIMD is an operation that allows modern processors to take advantage of this engine.
+Peformance is enhanced by grouping relevant data as close as possible in a column format.
+Many programming languages are supported such a Java, C, C++, Python and it is anticipated that languages will be added as it grows.
+It is still in early developemnt but has released a 0.1.0 build.

 .. _techs-exercise:

 Excersise